Jet Lag: The Game

 Jet Lag: The Game is an American travel competition video series by Wendover Productions published on Nebula and YouTube.
-Created by and starring Sam Denby, Adam Chase, and Ben Doyle, and launched in May 2022, each season features a contest that sends players to achieve a geographical objective in some part of the world, some of which are inspired by playground and board games.
-Some seasons also feature other content creators as guest competitors, such as Toby Hendy, Michelle Khare, and Tom Scott.
+Created by and starring Sam Denby, Adam Chase, and Ben Doyle, the series launched in May 2022.
+Each season features a game that sends players to achieve a geographical objective in some part of the world, some of which are inspired by playground and board games.
+Some seasons also feature other content creators as guest competitors, such as Brian McManus, Toby Hendy, Michelle Khare, and Tom Scott.

 During seasons, episodes are published weekly on Nebula, and a week later on YouTube.
-As of November 2025, Wendover has produced fifteen seasons of the series, and the channel on YouTube has over 900,000 subscribers.
-The Jet Lag crew also produces a companion podcast and a set of game materials to enable viewers to play one of the games themselves.
+As of September 2026, Wendover has produced nineteen seasons of the series, and the channel on YouTube has amassed over 1 million subscribers.
+The Jet Lag crew also produces a companion podcast, called The Layover, where additional behind-the-scenes discussion takes place involving the gameplay experience and design of the season.
 The show was nominated for a Streamy Award in 2023, and received a popular-vote Webby Award in 2025.

 Gameplay

 Each season features a game structure adapted to the geographic area and transportation modalities available in its filming location.
 These games have included requiring the players to visit and claim regions across countries or continents; circumnavigate the globe via air travel; play tag in sections of Europe; race between the northernmost and southernmost points of countries; and compete in games of hide-and-seek across countries, amongst others.
 Players must often endure randomly assigned restrictions to progress through the game.
-These restrictions may be in the form of a challenge – requiring the player to perform a certain task before progressing – or a curse – which restricts their travel or adds a distracting element to the game.
+These restrictions may be in the form of a challenge, requiring the player to perform a certain task before progressing.
+It may also be in the form of a curse, which restricts their travel or adds a distracting element to the game.
 Depending on the format of the game, the players may be able to track each other to monitor their location.
 Most games primarily involve travel by trains, planes, and walking; they occasionally use bikes, buses, or ferries.
 In locations where public transit options are limited, they have used cars, but the producers feel doing so is less "strategically exciting" than using scheduled public transit.

 Team format changes across seasons, depending on the structure of the game.
 In three-player games, two of them form a team, while the other player is on their own, rotating roles when the solo player is caught/found.
 In seasons where the trio are joined by a guest, Chase and Doyle typically compete as one team, while Denby allies with the guest.
 In the game involving three guests, each was paired with one of the regular players.
-The series's guests have included Toby Hendy, Michelle Khare, and Tom Scott, among other content creators.
+The series's guests have included Brian McManus, Toby Hendy, Michelle Khare, and Tom Scott, among other content creators.